 Milky Sea Phenomenon

-The Milky Sea phenomenon is one of the best-known ocean oddities.
-It refers to a strange milky sheen/glow found on the waters of the Indian Ocean.
-This phenomenon has been detailed for more than 400 years by sailors and scientists.
-In 2006, researches determined that the glow came from bioluminescent bacteria.
 This odd skill allows them to attract fish, be consumed, and then thrive on the bacteria in the fish’s stomach.
 While this part of the mystery has been solved, it’s still unclear why such massive numbers of bacteria gather together in the same location.

 The Kaz II

-The Kaz II was a yacht that was found adrift 163 kilometers off the coast of Australia in 2007.
-The three crew members were nowhere to be found, and their fates have never been determined.
+Dubbed “The Ghost Yacht,” the Kaz II was a yacht that was found adrift 163 kilometers off the coast of Australia back in 2007.
 The ship was crewed by Derek Batten, Peter Tunstead, and James Tunstead.
 It separated from Airlie Beach five days before it was discovered adrift.
-They were headed fo Townsville, Queensland, and then around to Western Australia.
+They were headed for Townsville, Queensland, and then around to Western Australia.
 When investigated, the ship was completely intact with everything exactly as one would expect it to be.

-Food, plates, and silverware were ill on the tables, a laptop was on and working, and the engine was running.
+Food, plates, and silverware were still on the tables, a laptop was on and working, and the engine was running.
 The GPS was fully functional, as was the radio.
 The only sign of distress, besides the missing crew, was one of the sails had been shredded, and there was no life raft on board.
 There is still no clear conclusion regarding the fate of the crew.

 Bermeja